TheThingsNetwork/docs/_archives/refactor/node-js/_quick-start.md

     After each 3rd message the script should output:

     ```
-    [DEBUG] Sending
+    [DEBUG] Sending: {"led":true}
     ```

-    In the Serial Montor you should see something like this if you uploaded the Quick Start sketch:
+    Via the Serial Monitor you should see the message coming in:

     ```
+    -- LOOP
-    Sending: mac tx uncnf 1 with 5 bytes
+    Sending: mac tx uncnf 1 with 1 bytes
     Successful transmission.
-Received 2 bytes
+Received 1 bytes
-    Received Hi
+    LED: on
     ```

-Congratulations!
-Now you know how to send and receive messages from a Node.js script.
+🎉 Congratulations!
+Now you know how to process and send messages from a Node.js script.
+Go build something!